 Settlement agencies also have information about neighbourhoods in many cities.
 So they can help you look for housing to suit your needs and budget.
 This is helpful because rental costs vary according to the:

 Some people prefer to drive.
 You can ask your settlement worker for more information on driving in Canada.
 A clean driving record and access to a car can make it easy to drive to job interviews.
-However, using public transportation can help you to manage expenses while you search for a job in Canada.
+However, using public transit can be more budget-friendly while you search for a job in Canada.

 A settlement agency can also guide you with your financial needs in Canada.
 For example, they’ll identify the documents you’ll need and help you to open a bank account in Canada.

-An important responsibility of permanent residents in Canada is to file income taxes every year.
-By filing your taxes each year, you can access financial benefits such as the:
+An important responsibility of permanent residents in Canada is filing income taxes every year.
+By filing your taxes, you can access financial benefits such as the:

 Canada Child Benefit